amplication/.github/profile/README.md

 ### Community driven development

 We love to build ❤ our product in open source.
- - At [Amplication](https://amplication.com/), Join us so we can make Amplication more robust and more inclusive.
+- At [GitHub](https://github.com/amplication), join us so we can make Amplication more robust and more inclusive.

 ### 👓 Appendix